AsifIqbal12/js-stack-from-scratch/how-to-translate.md

 # How to translate this tutorial

+kkk
+kjjjkjkkjkjkjkkjj
 Thank you for your interest in translating my tutorial!
 Here are a few recommendations to get started.

 This tutorial is in constant evolution to provide the best learning experience to readers.
 Both the code and `README.md` files will change over time.
 It is great if you do a one-shot translation that won't evolve, but it would be even better if you could try to keep up with the original English version as it changes!

 Here is what I think is a good workflow:

 - Check if there is already an [ongoing translation](https://github.com/verekia/js-stack-from-scratch/issues/147) for your language.
-If that's the case, get in touch with the folks who opened it and consider collaborating.
+If that's the case, get in with the folks who opened it and consider collaborating.
 All maintainers will be mentioned on the English repo, so team work is encouraged!
 You can open issues on their translation fork project to offer your help on certain chapters for instance.

 - Join the [Translations Gitter room](https://gitter.im/js-stack-from-scratch/Translations) if you're feeling chatty.